What is a Motif? Definition and 10 Concrete Examples from Literature

 8. Hamlet by William Shakespeare

-Story: Wracked by grief, a young man hunts for the truth to avenge his dead father.
+Story: Tormented by grief, a young man hunts for the truth to avenge his dead father.

 Motifs: Ears (the unreliability of truth), birth and death (ephemerality of existence)